puzpuzpuz/xsync/BENCHMARKS.md

 To limit the number of used CPU cores append `-cpu=<number>` argument to the above command.

-This document contains some benchmark results obtained for xsync v1.0.0 on a cloud VM.
+This document contains some benchmark results obtained on a cloud VM.

 ### Counter vs. atomic int64